Whoaa512/starred/README.md

 - [contentlayerdev/contentlayer](https://github.com/contentlayerdev/contentlayer) - Contentlayer turns your content into data - making it super easy to import MD(X) and CMS content in your app
 - [editablejs/editable](https://github.com/editablejs/editable) - 🌱 A collaborative rich-text editor framework that focuses on stability, controllability, extensibility, and performance. 一款强到离谱的富文本编辑器框架，专注于稳定性、可控性、扩展性和性能。
 - [NangoHQ/nango](https://github.com/NangoHQ/nango) - A single API for all your integrations.
-- [arc53/DocsGPT](https://github.com/arc53/DocsGPT) - Chatbot for documentation, that allows you to chat with your data.
-Privately deployable, provides AI knowledge sharing and integrates knowledge into your AI workflow
 - [dorbus/flexboard](https://github.com/dorbus/flexboard) - React component library for re-sizable sidebars
 - [tableflowhq/csv-import](https://github.com/tableflowhq/csv-import) - The open-source CSV importer, maintained by @tableflowhq
 - [carloscuesta/gitmoji](https://github.com/carloscuesta/gitmoji) - An emoji guide for your commit messages. 😜